jbrussell/academic-kickstart/content/research/YoungORCA/index.md

 +++
 # Project title.
-title = "Wave propagation: Love wave overtone interference"
+title = "Young ORCA: Searching for small-scale convection in the south Pacific"

 # Date this page was created.
-date = 2018-10-28T00:00:00
+date = 2020-02-16T00:00:00

 # Project summary to display on homepage.
-summary = "Love wave propagation is complex in ocean environments consisting of strong overtone interference.
-We aim to utilize these higher modes in order to image velocity structure to deeper depths."
+summary = ""

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["Wave Propagation", "Love Waves", "Overtones"]
+tags = ["Seismic Anisotropy", "Surface Waves", "Ambient Noise"]

+# Optional external URL for project (replaces project detail page).
+external_link = ""

 # Slides (optional).
 #   Associate this project with Markdown slides.